Find Affordable College Courses

 Master’s Degrees in Other Public Health

 There are 32 schools in the United States where you can get your master's degree in other public health.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 49% were students from underrepresented racial-ethnic groups.
-Also, 5.1% of other public health graduates were international students.
+This degree is more popular with female students, and about 46% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 7.0% of other public health graduates were international students.

 Education Levels of Other Public Health Majors

-During the 2020-2021 academic year, 1,076 students earned their master's degree in other public health.
+During the most recent year for which data is available, 1,150 people earned their master's degree in other public health.
 This makes it the 24th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in other public health at each degree level.